What are Dark Patterns? How UI Influences Consent and Compliance

-For example, burying unpopular stipulations inside lengthy terms of service agreement that few — if any — consumers ever read is a dark pattern that is as old or older than the internet itself.
+For example, burying unpopular stipulations inside lengthy terms of service agreements that few — if any — consumers ever read is a dark pattern that is as old or older as the internet itself.

 The FTC, the California Consumer Protection Act (CCPA), and the EU’s General Data Protection Regulation (GDPR) all require clear and obvious consent, albeit in different contexts and situations.
 In most cases, dark patterns are explicitly in violation of these regulations and certainly go against the spirit of the laws.